 Method: Using non-probability sampling method with consecutive sampling technique.
 Data were analyzed by univariate analysis using data frequency tables and bivariate analysis using the chi-square test.

 Result: Of the total 178 BPH patients, 15 of them suffered from CKD (8.4%).
-BPH prevalence was highest in the age category 61-70 (39.3%), the majority had prostate volume > 50 ml (59%), the most common symptoms were severe lower urinary tract symptoms (LUTS) (83.1%) and urine retention (74.7%), some of them were accompanied by comorbidities such as hypertension (33.7%).
+BPH prevalence was highest in the age category 61-70 (39.3%), the majority had prostate volume greater than 50 ml (59%), the most common symptoms were severe lower urinary tract symptoms (LUTS) (83.1%) and urine retention (74.7%), some of them were accompanied by comorbidities such as hypertension (33.7%).
 The most common indication for surgery in patients who underwent TURP was recurrent retention (79.2%).
 The chi-square test showed an association between BPH and the incidence of CKD.

 Conclusion: The prevalence of CKD at all stages in BPH patients who underwent TURP surgery was 8.4%.
 The most influential factors for the occurrence of CKD in BPH patients are prostate volume 30-40 ml, prostate volume 41-50 ml, and men aged 71-80 years.